AjaiTiwarii/CS-Messaging-App/README.md

 A full-stack **Customer Support Messaging System** that allows multiple agents to collaboratively respond to incoming customer queries in real time.

-The system supports message ingestion, prioritization, agent assignment, conversation history, canned responses, and a simple customer interface — all **without authentication**, as required.
+The system supports message ingestion, prioritization, agent assignment, conversation history, canned responses, and a simple customer interface.

 ---